ThomasFreedman/IPFS-VideoGrabber-/Readme.md

 6) Launch appropiate viewer (VLC for images and videos, file manager for folders, others based on file extention).

-7) Create ability to save YT/vimeo/Bitchute videos via Zenity GUI.
+7) Create ability to save YT/vimeo/Bitchute videos via GUI.
 User enters the URL for a video or playlist, and possibly some very basic qualification criteria such as publish date.

 However, I have since learned of a far more robust way to create a GUI 100% in python with the ~~python-tk~~ PySimpleGUI module.
 I have only played around with for a day but love it!
 It's far more capable than Zenity and will be fun creating a GUI search tool.